Skip to main content

 Roseau (Capital)

-Capital city offers most diverse dining from street vendors to upscale restaurants.
-King George V Street hosts Pearl's Cuisine (authentic Caribbean), Natural Livity (vegan), Cornerhouse Cafe (Creole lunches).
-The Palisades Restaurant at Fort Young Hotel leads fine dining with Lion Fish Bon Femme and callaloo coconut soup.
-Roseau Market is culinary epicenter for fresh provisions, fish, and local produce.
+The capital has the widest range of food on the island, from street stalls to the higher-end places.
+King George V Street alone holds Pearl's Cuisine for Caribbean home cooking, Natural Livity for vegan plates, and Cornerhouse Cafe for Creole lunches.
+At the top end, The Palisades at Fort Young Hotel serves Lion Fish Bon Femme and callaloo coconut soup.
+For ingredients, Roseau Market is where the provisions, fish, and local produce come in.

 Cultural Significance: